 Skillfully Using Tools Besides A Hammer:

-For many individuals who aim to maximize their potential by living fully in the present-moment, an inability to approach life with understanding that their worldwide and life skills are limited in nature prohibits them from achieving their most important goals.
-In the world of psychology, this over reliance on looking at things from a single perspective or trying to accomplish a diverse set of tasks with a single approach was brought to light by Abraham Maslow and is coined as Maslow’s Hammer or the law of the instrument.
+For many individuals who aim to maximize their potential by living fully in the present moment, an inability to approach life with understanding that their worldwide and life skills are limited in nature prohibits them from achieving their most important goals.
+In the world of psychology, this over-reliance on looking at things from a single perspective or trying to accomplish a diverse set of tasks with a single approach was brought to light by Abraham Maslow and is coined as Maslow’s Hammer or the law of the instrument.
 The iconic psychologist told us, “If all you have is a hammer, everything looks like a nail.”

-What this ultimately means is that if we are to get the most out of life and achieve our most heartfelt dreams, we’ll have to develop understanding of our own conditioned cognitive biases, be willing to approach life with an unwavering sense of openness and commit ourselves to continuously learning and growing as individuals.
+What this ultimately means is that if we are to get the most out of life and achieve our most heartfelt dreams, we’ll have to develop an understanding of our own conditioned cognitive biases, be willing to approach life with an unwavering sense of openness and commit ourselves to continue learning and growing as individuals.
 The only way to do this, according to Maslow, is to cultivate and improve our self-awareness.
 “What is necessary to change a person is to change his awareness of himself,” he told us.

 “The fact is that people are good.
 Give people affection and security, and they will give affection and be secure in their feelings and their behavior.”

 “One’s only rival is one’s own potentialities.
 One’s only failure is failing to live up to one’s own possibilities.
-In this sense, every man can be a king, and must therefore be treated like a king.”
+In this sense, every man can be a king, and must, therefore, be treated like a king.”

-“A musician must make music, an artist must paint, a poet must write, if he is to be ultimately at peace with himself.”
+“A musician must make music, an artist must paint, a poet must write if he is to be ultimately at peace with himself.”